Mexco Energy (NYSEAMERICAN:MXC) Earns Hold Rating from Analysts at StockNews.com

 Mexco Energy Announces Dividend

-Hedge funds have recently made changes to their positions in the stock.
-Renaissance Technologies LLC boosted its position in Mexco Energy by 15.2% during the 1st quarter.
-Renaissance Technologies LLC now owns 19,000 shares of the oil and gas exploration company’s stock worth $308,000 after buying an additional 2,500 shares during the period.
-Dimensional Fund Advisors LP boosted its position in Mexco Energy by 2.4% during the 4th quarter.
-Dimensional Fund Advisors LP now owns 40,321 shares of the oil and gas exploration company’s stock worth $503,000 after buying an additional 957 shares during the period.
-Finally, Vanguard Group Inc. boosted its position in Mexco Energy by 270.3% during the 1st quarter.
-Vanguard Group Inc. now owns 61,108 shares of the oil and gas exploration company’s stock worth $990,000 after buying an additional 44,605 shares during the period.
-7.97% of the stock is currently owned by institutional investors and hedge funds.
+Several large investors have recently modified their holdings of MXC.
+Renaissance Technologies LLC raised its holdings in shares of Mexco Energy by 15.2% in the 1st quarter.
+Renaissance Technologies LLC now owns 19,000 shares of the oil and gas exploration company’s stock valued at $308,000 after buying an additional 2,500 shares during the period.
+Dimensional Fund Advisors LP increased its holdings in Mexco Energy by 2.4% during the 4th quarter.
+Dimensional Fund Advisors LP now owns 40,321 shares of the oil and gas exploration company’s stock worth $503,000 after purchasing an additional 957 shares during the period.
+Finally, Vanguard Group Inc. increased its holdings in Mexco Energy by 270.3% during the 1st quarter.
+Vanguard Group Inc. now owns 61,108 shares of the oil and gas exploration company’s stock worth $990,000 after purchasing an additional 44,605 shares during the period.
+Institutional investors and hedge funds own 7.97% of the company’s stock.

 Mexco Energy Corporation, an independent oil and gas company, engages in the acquisition, exploration, development, and production of natural gas, crude oil, condensate, and natural gas liquids in the United States.
 It owns partial interests in approximately 6,300 gross producing wells located in the states of Texas, New Mexico, Oklahoma, Louisiana, Alabama, Mississippi, Arkansas, Wyoming, Kansas, Colorado, Montana, Virginia, North Dakota, and Ohio.